AriFordsham/GHCWiki/implementing-trees-that-grow/trees-that-grow-guidance.md

   = Var (XVar x) (IdP x)
   | Lam (XLam x) (IdP x) (Exp x)
   | App (XApp x) (Exp x) (Exp x)
-  | New (XNew x)
+  | XExp !(XXExp x)

 type family XVar  x
 type family XLam  x
 type family XApp  x
-type family XNew x
+type family XXExp x
 ```

 Here the phase descriptor is `x`.
 The first field of each constructor (of type `XVar x` etc) are the extension fields.
-The data constructor `XNew` is the extension constructor.
+The data constructor `XExp` is the extension constructor.

 All fields of the data constructors except the first (extension) field are called *payload fields*.
 They are present in every instantiation of the data type.